mgebeily/sprinkle/README.md

 # Motivation
 I've been keeping a really close eye on the awesome work being done at Basecamp towards simplifying the task of creating highly interactive web applications without an over abundance of JavaScript.
 The Basecamp team argues that the complexity put forth by a JavaScript-heavy front end is, in almost all instances, overkill, and can be covered by a good templating engine with a *sprinkle* of JavaScript.

-In my experience, while this is true for 95% of interactions in a typical application, the solutions posed to handle "atypical"? interactions (opening a modal, showing / hiding a field after another field is changed) still feel very clunky.
+In my experience, while this is true for 95% of interactions in a typical application, the solutions posed to handle "atypical" interactions (opening a modal, showing / hiding a field after another field is changed) still feel very clunky.
 The Basecamp team has iterated through many methods to address this gap: server-rendered JavaScript, UJS and remote forms, Turbolinks, StimulusJS and, most recently, Hotwire.
 While these solutions are all valid, I have the same set of issues with many of them:

  - They can create a disconnect between the view and view logic.
  - They require you to structure your backend around front-end interactions
  - They require boilerplate JavaScript code to cover simple scenarios.

-In thinking about what my ideal complimentary JavaScript library would look like, I realized that barebones client-side templating with some common interactions provided by default would bump the above-mentioned 95% of interactions to 99.9%, without ever having to leave an HTML file.
+In thinking about what my ideal complementary JavaScript library would look like, I realized that barebones client-side templating with some common interactions provided by default would bump the above-mentioned 95% of interactions to 99.9%, without ever having to leave an HTML file.
 Sprinkle is my attempt at making this a reality.

 # Installation